aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.6.rst.txt

     Traceback (most recent call last):
-      File "TESTS:\runtime\test_zero_division_error.py", line 22, in test_Modulo_operator
+      File "TESTS:\runtime\test_zero_division_error.py", line 37, in test_Modulo_operator
         1 % zero
     ZeroDivisionError: integer division or modulo by zero

-    A `ZeroDivisionError` occurs when you are attempting to divide a value by zero:
+    A `ZeroDivisionError` occurs when you are attempting to divide a value by zero either directly or by using some other mathematical operation.

-        `result = my_variable / 0.`
-    It can also happen if you calculate the remainder of a division using the modulo operator `%`:
-        `result = my_variable % 0`
-    or if you try to raise 0 to a negative power.
+        Using the modulo operator, you are dividing by the following term

+             zero

+        which is equal to zero.

-    Exception raised on line 22 of file TESTS:\runtime\test_zero_division_error.py.
+    Exception raised on line 37 of file TESTS:\runtime\test_zero_division_error.py.

-       20:     zero = 0
+       35:     zero = 0
-       21:     try:
+       36:     try:
-    -->22:         1 % zero
+    -->37:         1 % zero
-       23:     except Exception as e:
+       38:     except Exception as e:

             zero: 0